 Boston, MA 02116

-Why see just one magic act when you can see five different acts all in one night!
-The Illusionists feature The Daredevil, The Deductionist, The Inventor, The Manipulator, and The Trickster.
-Each performer has their own flavor and style, keeping the evening fresh and fun.
+Why see just one magic act when you can see a whole bunch of different acts all in one night!
+The Illusionists feature such acts as The Daredevil, The Deductionist, The Inventor, The Manipulator, and The Trickster.
+These shows have a rotating cast of performers and each performer has their own flavor and style, keeping the evening fresh and fun.
 The show is full of drama and technical thrills, as well as some heart-stopping moments.

 Magic Shows in Boston: The Wicked and the Wayward

 The United States really started in Boston, Massachusetts.
 A key location for the forming of America, Boston was founded by a group of religious-freedom seeking puritans looking for a land so far away England would stop bothering them.
 This group of uptight puritanical Puritans did important things to build up the city, but things of a mystic or magical nature were deemed unholy, satanic and just really bad; worthy of a proper shunning.
 This didn’t stop the magic.